amansingh61/bloom/README.md

 _In progress._

-Checkpoint size:
+- Checkpoint size:

     - Bf16 weights: 329GB

     - Full checkpoint with optimizer states: 2.3TB

-Training throughput: About 150 TFLOP per GPU per second
+- Training throughput: About 150 TFLOP per GPU per second

-Number of epochs: 1 (*current target*)
+- Number of epochs: 1 (*current target*)

-Dates:
+- Dates:

-- Started 11th March, 2022 11:42am PST.
+    - Started 11th March, 2022 11:42am PST

-- Planned end: 5th July, 2022.
+    - Estimated end: 5th July, 2022

-Estimated cost of training: Equivalent of $7-15M
+- Estimated cost of training: Equivalent of $7-15M

-Server training location: Ile-de-France, France
+- Server training location: Île-de-France, France

+#### **Tokenization**

+The BLOOM tokenizer ([link](https://huggingface.co/bigscience/tokenizer)) is a learned subword tokenizer trained using:

+- A byte-level Byte Pair Encoding (BPE) algorithm

+- A simple pre-tokenization rule, no normalization

+- A vocabulary size of 250,680

+It was trained on a subset of a preliminary version of the corpus using alpha-weighting per language.

 </details>